Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 Private loans traditionally have higher interest rates than federal loans.
 In some cases depending on the applicant(s) creditworthiness, the rates may be significantly higher.
 It is important that families who decide to borrow a private loan do their homework and compare the different loans that are available to them.

 Below are questions that students and families should ask before committing to a private loan:

 While there are many credible private lenders in the market today helping students finance their education, a private loan is a serious obligation that should be made with as much information as possible about the terms of the loan and your responsibilities as the borrower.

 Enrolling in an interest free monthly payment plan is an excellent way to reduce what you may need to borrow to pay for your educational expenses.
-Payment plans are simple in that you determine how much you want to finance for the academic year and divide by ten (10).
-For example, if you wanted to finance $3,000, you would make 10 monthly payment of $300.
+Payment plans are simple in that you determine how much you want to finance for the semester and divide by five (5).
+For example, if you wanted to finance $3,000, you would make 5 monthly payments of $600.

-While most families aren't in the position to be able to finance their entire billed expenses utilizing a 10 month payment plan, many families develop a "combination strategy" utilizing what they have been awarded in grants and loans along with the payment plan in financing what is due.
+While most families aren't in the position to be able to finance their entire billed expenses utilizing a 5 month payment plan each semester, many families develop a "combination strategy" utilizing what they have been awarded in grants and loans along with the payment plan in financing what is due.

 Even a monthly payment of $100 can reduce what you need to borrow by $4,000 over 4 years of school.
 They are an excellent way to reduce the amount you may need to borrow and you pay no interest.
-We strongly encourage families to finance a portion of their education, no matter the amount through the payment plan administered for Curry College by Tuition Management Systems (TMS).
-For more information on the payment plan, please visit the TMS website.
+We strongly encourage families to finance a portion of their education, no matter the amount through the payment plan administered for Curry College.

 As we have previously stated, borrowing any type of loan to finance your education is a serious financial obligation and should be made with much thought.